Warnings for Cymbalta

 Major Depressive Disorder

-Efficacy was not demonstrated in two 10-week, placebo-controlled trials with 800 pediatric patients with MDD, age 7 to 17.
-Neither CYMBALTA nor an active control (indicated for treatment of pediatric depression) was superior to placebo.
-The safety and effectiveness in pediatric patients less than 7 years of age have not been established.
+The safety and effectiveness of CYMBALTA have not been established in pediatric patients for the treatment of MDD.
+Efficacy of CYMBALTA was not demonstrated in two 10-week, placebo-controlled trials with 800 pediatric patients aged 7 to 17 years old with MDD (MDD-6 and MDD-7).
+Neither CYMBALTA nor an active control (approved for treatment of pediatric MDD) was superior to placebo.

-The most frequently observed adverse reactions in the clinical trials included nausea, headache, decreased weight, and abdominal pain.
+The most frequently observed adverse reactions in the MDD pediatric clinical trials included nausea, headache, decreased weight, and abdominal pain.
 Decreased appetite and weight loss have been observed in association with the use of SSRIs and SNRIs.
-Perform regular monitoring of weight and growth in children and adolescents treated with an SNRI such as CYMBALTA [see ADVERSE REACTIONS].

 Duloxetine administration to young rats from post-natal day 21 (weaning) through post-natal day 90 (adult) resulted in decreased body weights that persisted into adulthood, but recovered when drug treatment was discontinued; slightly delayed (~1.5 days) sexual maturation in females, without any effect on fertility; and a delay in learning a complex task in adulthood, which was not observed after drug treatment was discontinued.
 These effects were observed at the high dose of 45 mg/kg/day (2 times the MRHD, for a child); the no-effect-level was 20 mg/kg/day (≈1 times the MRHD, for a child).